openziti-test-kitchen/ansible-collection/community.openziti/roles/openziti_download/README.md

 When using a remote host as the `cache-server` (i.e `openziti_cache_localhost` = `false`), you should provide the sudo password in host variables.

 ### Avoid sudo on cache_server/localhost
-If you want to avoid prividing become password for your cache_server or localhost, just make sur you've tar, zip and git packages installed and skip the tag `cache_server_packages` by running the playbook with `--skip-tags cache_server_packages`.
+If you want to avoid prividing become password for your cache_server or localhost, just make sure you've tar, zip and git packages installed and skip the tag `cache_server_packages` by running the playbook with `--skip-tags cache_server_packages`.

 ### Example hosts
 ```